This article was updated by the Great British Mag content team on 1 November 2021

 Be part of the global movement to help men live longer and healthier lives.
 In the UK alone, men die on average four years before women due to lack of health awareness.

-Get involved and get sponsored for growing a moustache (if you can grow one) or committing to exercising for 30 days!
+Get involved and get sponsored for growing a moustache (if you can grow one) or commit to exercising for 30 days!

 Where: Ottery St Mary, Devon